pyflosic/fodMC/README.md

 by the distribution of points on a sphere (beta test version).

 # ATTENTION
-Initial FODs for transition metals and larger atoms are currently not trustworthy.
+Initial FODs for transition metals and larger atoms may currently not be raliable.
-This is due to the fact that the spherical symmetry of the core FODs (with is strictly enforced) does not represent a good guess for such systems.
+This is due to the fact that the spherical symmetry of the core FODs (with is strictly enforced) might not represent a good guess for such systems.
 Intensive research is needed to determine the correct structural motifs for such systems.